dvincentwest/radie/README.md

     -   Qt-based Gui Viewer with Drag and Drop handling of files and data-set comparison
 -   Extensible because (nearly) everything is a plugin
-    -   DataQuickFrame subclasses specify structured data (add-your-own!)
+    -   DataStructure subclasses specify structured data (add-your-own!)
     -   Custom Visualizations of Structured Data, based on whatever fits into QMdiSubwindow (I use PyQtGraph)
-    -   File-loaders written for each supported file-type, register into the system so that dataquick.load\_file can automatically detect and load registered file-types
+    -   File-loaders written for each supported file-type, register into the system so that radie.load\_file can automatically detect and load registered file-types
     -   \*\*GUI save files keep all your rapid analysis in one place each plugin specifies its own save data in json format and all